 Vail Health benefactor Mary Ellen Anderson knows about making a positive impact in her community.
-She is passionate about helping her fellow residents in Eagle County burdened by medical expenses.
+She is passionate about helping her fellow residents in Eagle and Summit Counties burdened by medical expenses.

 Immediate Assistance to Those in Need

 That is why Mary Ellen supports Vail Health’s new Patient Assistance Fund.
-In fact, she gave the seed gift that established the incredible new program that helps give financial aid to patients who live and work in Eagle County.
+In fact, she gave the seed gift that established the incredible new program that helps give financial aid to patients who live and work in Eagle and Summit Counties.

 “I want to provide immediate help to people overwhelmed by medical bills,” she says.

-This new financial assistance program – funded entirely through generous philanthropy like Mary Ellen’s – provides financial aid for Eagle County patients who need help paying their regular living expenses.
+This new financial assistance program – funded entirely through generous philanthropy like Mary Ellen’s – provides financial aid for Eagle County and Summit County patients who need help paying their regular living expenses.

 Many patients, and sometimes their caregivers, are unable to work during treatment and recovery.
 As such, they are forced to take unpaid leaves of absence.
 This causes them to fall behind on bills, and they can quickly find themselves in financial distress.

 With your support, the Patient Assistance Fund will provide these patients a one-time payment for expenses not covered by insurance, such as rent, mortgage, transportation and groceries.
 And when stress is reduced, patients can heal better and faster, which is exactly what the program is designed to do.

 Mary Ellen feels so strongly about helping local families she set up a bequest to endow the fund.
 In the meantime, she plans to give to it annually.

 “This is one way I can support the working families who are the fabric of our community,” she explains.